daniel-shaw1/Regulatory_divergence_paper/README.md

-For all analyses comparing ACR with neighboring gene (Expression, dn/ds, haploinsuffiency) we found ACRs with 50kb of gametologs using homer.
+For all analyses comparing ACR with neighboring gene (Expression, dn/ds, haploinsuffiency) we found assigned ACRs to genes using homer.
 Scripts can be found in /Figure4/Analysis/annotatepeaks.sh/

 R scripts for creating each figures are found in /Rscripts_for_figures/ in each corresponding figure directory.